JeremieLitzler/iamjeremie.me-with-hugo-theme-stack/content/post/2024-05/using-uselazyasyncdata-on-a-nuxt-app/index.md

 }
 ```

-There you have it: you handle both first request and cached request and the user is happy using your application!
+There you have it: you handle both first request and cached request and the user is happy to use your application!

 Credit: Photo by [Priscilla Du Preez](https://unsplash.com/@priscilladupreez?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash) on [Unsplash](https://unsplash.com/photos/black-pug-puppy-on-brown-wooden-chair-dOnEFhQ7ojs?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash).